Best Roofing Materials 2026: Asphalt vs Metal vs Tile

 The actual installation timeline varies by material.
 A professional crew of four to six workers can strip and reshingle a standard 2,000-square-foot asphalt roof in one to three days.
 Metal roofing takes two to five days.
 Tile and slate installations are the most time-intensive at five to ten days or more due to the weight of materials, precision required for each individual piece, and the need for specialized equipment.
 Always build a weather buffer of one to two weeks into your schedule, as rain delays are the most common cause of roofing project overruns.

 The best time to schedule a roof replacement is late spring through early fall when weather is most predictable and dry.
-However, this is also peak season for roofing contractors, and prices may be 10 to 15 percent higher than the off-season.
-Scheduling your project for late fall or early spring (weather permitting) can save money and result in shorter wait times for contractor availability.
+However, this is also peak season for roofing contractors, and prices may be higher than the off-season when local crews are fully booked.
+Scheduling your project for late fall or early spring, weather permitting, can sometimes save money and result in shorter wait times for contractor availability.

 Hiring a Roofing Contractor: What to Look For